 This ordinance is based on the model solar energy ordinance originally created for Solar Minnesota, under a Million Solar Roofs grant from the U.S. Department of Energy.
-It has been substantially updated several times to reflect different needs of Minnesota communities and the evolving solar industry, last updated April, 2017
+It has been substantially updated several times to reflect address additional issues and opportunities for Minnesota communities and the evolving solar industry, last updated May 2020